 Are your gums swollen and puffy?
 Do your gums bleed when you brush your teeth?
 Do your gums seem to be receding further, thereby exposing your teeth even more?
-If so, you may be suffering from a dangerous gum disease called periodontitis.
-This disease is really dangerous and it can lead to bone loss and tooth loss if it’s not treated in time.
-If you notice any of the signs and symptoms of periodontitis, consult URBN Dental in Midtown or Uptown immediately for diagnosis and treatment.
+If so, you may suffer from a dangerous gum disease called periodontitis.
+Gingivitis, an infection of the gums, is the beginning of periodontitis.
+When you brush or floss your teeth, your gums may bleed, which is one of the early symptoms of gingivitis.
+This disease is dangerous and can lead to bone loss and tooth loss if it’s not treated in time.
+If you notice any signs and symptoms of periodontitis, consult URBN Dental in Midtown or Uptown periodontitis Houston immediately for diagnosis and Periodontitis Treatment.

 What is Periodontitis?

 Periodontitis is an advanced gum disease characterized by inflamed gums and infected support structures and teeth.
 This disease is caused by periodontal bacteria that infect your teeth and gums.
+Additionally, you can observe some tooth discoloration, known as plaque.
+On your teeth, plaque is a deposit of germs and food particles.
+Although germs exist in your mouth all the time, they only cause problems when their numbers substantially grow.
+This could occur if you don’t regularly floss, brush your teeth, or undergo dental cleanings.
 The inflammation, redness, and swelling you experience is actually the body’s defense response to the presence of these bacteria.
 However, even though these are your body’s warning signs, they can also be dangerous.

-A healthy mouth usually plays host to over 700 species of bacteria, all of which are harmless in controlled numbers.
+A healthy mouth usually hosts over 700 species of bacteria, all of which are harmless in controlled numbers.
 However, if you don’t clean your teeth thoroughly enough, or if you don’t go for regular dental cleaning appointments, the food particles stuck in your mouth turn to plaque, which is a sticky substance that invites more bacteria.
-Over time, the plaque hardens into tartar, which is almost impossible to remove with simple brushing and it invites even more bacteria.
-In this case, the accumulation of plaque and tartar leads to an increased infestation of bacteria.
+Over time, the plaque hardens into tartar, which is almost impossible to remove with simple brushing and invites even more bacteria.
+In this case, the accumulation of plaque and tartar leads to increased bacteria infestation.
 These bacteria gradually inflame the gums and lead to the formation of periodontal pockets.
 This is how periodontitis occurs and spreads through your mouth.
+With early diagnosis and treatment, you can stop periodontitis in its early stage.
+Treatment is frequently highly effective.
+A dentist must continually monitor periodontitis to prevent further development of the condition.
+For a successful outcome, you’ll need to modify your dental hygiene practices and fully comply with your dentist’s recommendations.

 Periodontitis is one of the final stages of gum disease.
-By the time you have periodontitis, you would have come across a number of symptoms of gum disease:
+By the time you have periodontitis, you will have come across several symptoms of gum disease:

 - Swollen gums.